Elmore James: Biography

 James broke his contract with Trumpet Records to sign with the Bihari brothers through their scout Ike Turner, who played guitar and piano on a couple of his early Bihari recordings.
 His "I Believe" was a hit a year later.
 During the 1950s he recorded for the Bihari brothers' Flair Records, Meteor Records, and Modern Records; he also recorded for Chess Records and Mel London's Chief Records.
 He played lead guitar on Big Joe Turner's 1954 top 10 R&B hit "TV Mama".

 In 1959, he began recording for Bobby Robinson's Fire Records, which released "The Sky Is Crying", "My Bleeding Heart", "Stranger Blues", "Look on Yonder Wall", "Done Somebody Wrong", and "Shake Your Moneymaker", among others.

 James died of a heart attack at the home of his cousin and fellow musician, Homesick James, in Chicago in 1963, at the age of 45, as he was about to tour Europe with that year's American Folk Blues Festival.
 He was buried in the Newport Baptist Church Cemetery, in Ebenezer, Mississippi.
 Phil Walden of Capricorn Records raised funds for a granite headstone for James's grave.
 The headstone which reads "King of the Slide Guitar", features a bronze relief of James playing guitar.
-It was revealed at a dedication ceremony sponsored by the Mt.
-Zion Memorial Fund in 1992.
+It was revealed at a dedication ceremony sponsored by the Mount Zion Memorial Fund in 1992.

 James was posthumously inducted into the Rock and Roll Hall of Fame in 1992 as an "Early Influence" inductee.
 He had been inducted in the Blues Hall of Fame within its initial list of inductions in 1980.
 In 2012, he was honored with a marker on the Mississippi Blues Trail in Ebenezer.

 Influence

 James influenced many slide players, such as blues guitarists Homesick James, Hound Dog Taylor, and J. B. Hutto.
 His single string playing also influenced B.B.
 King and Chuck Berry.
-Rock guitarists Jimi Hendrix, Duane Allman, Jerry Garcia, Brian Jones, Jeremy Spencer, and Frank Zappa as well as Swedish pop Benny Andersson and Janne Schaffer have acknowledged his influence.
+Rock guitarists George Thorogood, Jimi Hendrix, Duane Allman, Jerry Garcia, Derek Trucks, Brian Jones, Jeremy Spencer and Frank Zappa were all influenced by James.
+Swedish pop musicians Benny Andersson and Janne Schaffer have acknowledged his influence as well.
 In the Beatles' song "For You Blue", John Lennon plays a slide solo on a Höfner lap steel guitar; George Harrison encourages him with "Go, Johnny, go ...
 Elmore James got nothin' on this, baby".
+Eric Burdon dedicated the song No More Elmore to him.
+It was featured on his album Comeback and was regularly played at his concerts in the 1980s and 1990s.